-The main points of progress up to now have been collecting the raw sensor data, ordering the necessary parts and getting them to work properly.
+The main progress up to now has been collecting the raw sensor data, ordering the necessary parts, and getting them to work properly.
 We have successfully retrieved sensor data from the Sensortag, built the quadcopter, manufactured a headset and successfully transmitted live video from the Raspberry Pi Camera over HTTP to any location with internet access.

 We were unable to meet some our fall goals because we had several unforeseen difficulties with deciding which camera system would be the best option for our project.
 We also decided to build more of the components ourselves to achieve the best results, such as the quadcopter, instead of buying them.
 Both of these led to unforeseen delays.
 Even though we have four boxes on our goal analysis to still check off for the fall, they all involve phone communications and will all be completed quickly once communications are established.
 Therefore, we will be able to catch up in the spring.
 The next phase of the project, which will take place in the spring semester, is integrating these pieces into a functional system.